-Avoid any type of spelling or grammatical errors in your application.
+• Avoid any type of spelling or grammatical errors in your application.
 These errors are an unmistakable warning of substandard writing skills, a refusal to proofread your work, or willingness to submit careless written work.

-Avoid writing that is unclear, disorganized, unconvincing, or that does not provide your readers with a coherent picture of your research, educational, and professional goals.
+• Avoid writing in an unclear, disorganized, or unconvincing manner that does not provide your readers with a coherent picture of your research, educational, and professional goals.
 A crucial part of your graduate training will be writing; do not communicate your inability to write to those you hope will be evaluating your writing in the future.

-Misfired Attempts to Impress
+Misfired attempts to impress